anyone-can-cook/rclass1/syllabus/rclass1_syllabus.md

 Here are some substantive tips to help you succeed:

 - Work through weekly asynchronous lecture materials as soon as you can
-  - The weekly asynchronous lecture materials (lecture PDF/HTML, lecture .Rmd file with code, short video lecture) are the core of this course.
+  - The weekly asynchronous lecture materials (lecture PDF/HTML, lecture .Rmd file with code, video lecture) are the core of this course.
 Lecture materials are designed for you to run the code on your computer as you work through the lecture.
 Therefore, treat each lecture as an active learning experience rather than passively reading slides.
 - Start the weekly problem set early so that have time to seek help on questions you are struggling with
 - If you can't figure something out, ask for help!
   - Discuss with your problem set group
   - Ask a question on GitHub
   - Come to office hours
-- Be supportive of your classmates and together we will create a classroom environment where we all help each other succeed!
+- Be supportive of your classmates; together, we will create a classroom environment where we all help each other succeed!

 # Classroom environment

-We all have a responsibility to ensure that every member of the class feels valued and safe.
-Be mindful that our words and body language affects others in ways we might not fully understand.
+We all have a responsibility to ensure that every member of the class feels valued, respected, and comfortable feeling uncomfortable.
+Be mindful that our words affects others in ways we might not fully understand.
 We have a responsibility to express our ideas in a way that doesn't make disparaging generalizations and doesn't make people feel excluded.
 As an instructor, I am responsible for setting an example through my own conduct.

 Learning data management, while trying to get a handle on R and unfamiliar data, can feel overwhelming!
 We must create an environment where students feel comfortable asking questions and talking about what they did not understand.
 Discomfort is part of the learning process.
 Unburden yourself from the weight of being an "expert."
 Focus your energy on improving and helping your classmates improve.

 ##  Towards an anti-racist, anti-heteronormative learning experience

 This course teaches data management and R programming, tools that are often perceived as objective, independent of context and content.
-We must acknowledge that racism, white supremacy, and heteronormative ideas of gender identity and sexual orientation are rooted in every aspect of data.
-These seemingly objective rules (e.g., "the right way to handle data") affect the way data are gathered, how variables are created, the questions asked (or not asked), etc.
+But this is certainly not true!
+Racism, white supremacy, and heteronormative ideas of gender identity and sexual orientation are rooted in every aspect of data.
+Seemingly objective rules (e.g., "the right way to handle data") affect the way data are gathered, how variables are created, the questions asked (or not asked), etc.

-In this course we will utilize data that reflect systemic gaps based on race, ethnicity, immigration status, and gender identity, among other aspects of identity.
-It is critical to acknowledge that the processes used to create these data (e.g., how data collected, the categories chosen to represent identity) are often based on notions of white supremacy and heteronormativity.
+At times, this course will utilize data that reflect systemic gaps based on race, ethnicity, immigration status, and gender identity, among other aspects of identity.
+It is critical that we acknowledge that: the social and economic marginalization reflected in data is rooted in systemic oppression that upholds white supremacy and heteronormativity; and that the processes used to create these data (e.g., how data collected, the categories chosen to represent identity) are often based on notions of white supremacy and heteronormativity.
+We should all be reflecting about our own role in upholding these systems.
 When you encounter a data management strategy that may cause harm, we encourage you to raise concerns.
 It may be that your instructor/TAs may need to think more critically about strategies they have been using for a long time!
-It is also critical that we acknowledge that the social and economic marginalization reflected in data is rooted in systemic oppression that upholds white supremacy and heteronormativity.
-We should all be reflecting about our own role in upholding these systems.

 # Course website and communication